 The bulk storage of chemicals is a risky affair and is one of the reasons why the industry has strict rules in place.
-Chemical tanks are storage vessels for chemicals available in several shapes, sizes, and colours.
-When you begin planning to install a chemical storage tanks system, it is vital that you consider the chemical first.
+Chemical tanks are storage vessels for chemicals available in several shapes, sizes, and colors.
+When you begin planning to install a chemical storage tank system, it is vital that you consider the chemical first.
 Each chemical has its own requirement.
 Chemical tanks need to be properly planned, installed, and maintained to prevent any hazards.

 You might think if a tank can store water, it is capable of storing the chemical too but that’s not the case.
-While the water tank may be able to store a chemical for a certain amount of time, it is not designed specifically for the chemical leading to degrading the tank and causing leaks and other dangerous situations.
+While the water tank may be able to store a chemical for a certain amount of time, it is not designed specifically for the chemical leading to degrading the tank and causing leaks and also other dangerous situations.
 There are several kinds of products stored bringing along a range of commitments and responsibilities.
 For chemical storage tanks, loss on the tank or system failure can lead to human or environmental health hazards, liabilities, financial losses, and impact on the future viability of the business.